zerafachris/onyx-cz/deployment/README.md

    - `kubectl delete -f .`
    - To not delete the persistent volumes (Document indexes and Users), specify the specific `.yaml` files instead of `.` without specifying delete on persistent-volumes.yaml.

+### Using Helm to deploy to an existing cluster

+Onyx has a helm chart that is convenient to install all services to an existing Kubernetes cluster.
+To install:

+* Currently the helm chart is not published so to install, clone the repo.
+* Configure access to the cluster via kubectl.
+Ensure the kubectl context is set to the cluster that you want to use
+* The default secrets, environment variables and other service level configuration are stored in `deployment/helm/charts/onyx/values.yml`.
+You may create another `override.yml`
+* `cd deployment/helm/charts/onyx` and run `helm install onyx -n onyx -f override.yaml .`.
+This will install onyx on the cluster under the `onyx` namespace.
+* Check the status of the deploy using `kubectl get pods -n onyx`